Manifold Finance (FOLD) Self Reported Market Capitalization Tops $133.07 Million

 Manifold Finance Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Manifold Finance directly using US dollars.
-Investors seeking to trade Manifold Finance should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Manifold Finance using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Manifold Finance directly using U.S. dollars.
+Investors seeking to trade Manifold Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Manifold Finance using one of the aforementioned exchanges.

 Receive News & Updates for Manifold Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Manifold Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.